scriptotek/alma-slipsomat/README.md

 - Optional: `python slipsomat.py pull` will check if any files have been updated directly in Alma (without using `slipsomat`), fetch those and update `status.json`.
+  Comparison is done by comparing the update date in Alma with the update date in `status.json`.
+  Alma does not provide time granularity for updates, only date, so for files that have been modified today, the script will open the letter in Alma to get the text and calculate a checksum to compare with the checksum in `status.json`.
   Note: If you skip this step, `slipsomat` will still warn you if you try to push a letter that have been modified remotely (checksums not matching), but then you will have to merge manually.

 - After having made modifications to one or more letters, run `python slipsomat.py push` to push the updates to Alma.
+Comparison is done by comparing checksums of the local files with the checksums in `status.json`.
 Before making any changes, the script will print a list of files and confirm that you want to upload these.

-- After having tested the modifications, do a `git commit` and `git push`
+- After having tested the modifications, do a `git commit` (remember to include the updated `status.json`) and `git push`

 ## Todo